Ubiquitous signatures of nematic quantum criticality in optimally doped Fe-based superconductors: Elastoresistivity coefficients of

 \section{Elastoresistivity coefficients of \FeTeSe}

 The "11" family of iron chacogenides (\FeTeSe) provide an interesting example of the richness of the phase diagram of iron based superconductors.
 At the tellurium end of the phase diagram, Fe$_{1+\delta}$Te possesses a different antiferromagnetic ground state; the antiferromagnetic order is a bicollinear order with an ordering wave-vector that is 45$^\circ$ to that in iron pnictides\cite{Bao_2009}.
 Consequently the spontaneous strain developed in the symmetry breaking phase is $\epsilon_{xx} - \epsilon_{yy}$ (B$_{1g}$) rather than $\epsilon_{xy}$ (B$_{2g}$).
 On the other hand, at the selenium end of the phase diagram, FeSe only has a structural transition that develops a spontaneous B$_{2g}$ strain $\epsilon_{xy}$ without any long range magnetic order\cite{McQueen_2009}.
 The optimal doped FeTe$_{0.6}$Se$_{0.4}$ we measured in this work has a $T_c = 13K$ and there is no sign of phase transitions other than the superconducting transition.

-We have measured both $m_{11} - m_{12}$ (B$_{1g}$) and $m_{66}$ (B$_{2g}$) of FeTe$_{0.6}$Se$_{0.4}$, the results are presented in Fig. 6.
-From this figure it can be clearly seen that the nematic suscptibility diverges in the B$_{2g}$ channel rather than the B$_{1g}$ channel.
+We have measured $m_{11} - m_{12}$ (B$_{1g}$) elastoresistivity coefficient of FeTe$_{0.6}$Se$_{0.4}$, Ba$_{0.6}$K$_{0.4}$Fe$_2$As$_2$ and Ba(Fe$_{0.93}$Co$_{0.07}$)$_2$As$_2$.
+These measurements were taken using a differential elastoresistance technique which involves simultaneously measuring the resistivity of two orthogonal bar-like samples.
+Details of this technique can be found in ref. \cite{HH_2013}.
+The results are plotted in Fig. S12 together with the $m_{66}$ (B$_{2g}$) coefficient presented in Fig. S9.
+It can be clearly seen that the nematic suscptibility diverges only in the B$_{2g}$ channel rather than the B$_{1g}$ channel.